 • You must have chosen the HA policy that best fits your requirements.
-For more information, see Section 16.3.2, "High availability policy considerations".
+For more information, see Section 16.3.1.2, "High availability policies".

-16.3.3.1.
+16.3.2.1.
 Configuring shared store high availability

-You can use the shared store high availability (HA) policy to implement high availability in a broker cluster.
+You can use the shared store high availability (HA) policy to implement HA in a broker cluster.
 With shared store, both live and backup brokers access a single directory on a shared file system.
-If a live broker encounters a failure, the backup broker loads the message data from the shared store and takes over for the failed live broker.
+If a live broker fails, the backup broker loads the message data from the shared store and takes over for the failed live broker.